UAE – November 18-27, December 4-5, 8-14, 2015

 Al Ain rubs up against the town of Buraimi across the Omani border.
 Those who are not citizens of the Gulf Cooperation Council (GCC) must use the Hili border crossing in northern Al Ain and take a short taxi ride to the centre from there.
 GCC citizens can use the more central Al Mudeef crossing.

 Al Ain has no cheap accommodation.
-But I am traveling with a fellow Canadian from PEI who is my age and a pleasant companion.
-Sharing hotels make them quite economical.
-We finally stayed at the very nice Top Hotel for 250Dh ($68.50) – less per person than Dubai Youth Hostel but without the good breakfast.
+But I am travelling with a fellow Canadian from PEI who is my age and a pleasant companion.
+Sharing hotels makes them quite economical.
+We finally stayed at the very nice Top Hotel for 250Dh ($68.50) – less per person than Dubai Youth Hostel but without a good breakfast.
 There is an incredible selection of cheap Indian restaurants so food is very cheap.

 I liked this zoo more than the San Diego Zoo.
-Though it doesn’t have their huge selection, the enclosures were spectacular.
-And we were there on “free” day.
+Though it doesn’t have a huge selection, the enclosures were spectacular.
+And we were there on a “free” day.

 Al Ain Camel Market.
 Al Ain’s famous camel market is a wonderful immersion in traditional Arabic culture so rare in the UAE today.
 All sorts of camels are holed up in pens, from wobbly-legged babies that might grow up to be racers to imposing studs kept for breeding.
 The intense haggling is fun to watch.
 Trading takes place in the morning.
 It is easily reached by city bus to the Bawadi Mall.
 We immediately had a “guide” on arriving who insisted on taking tons of pictures and then demanded $30!
 There are also goats and sheep.